This self-flying helicopter startup promises rides that are as cheap as an Uber

 Our goal to make urban flying . . . as accessible as riding a bus.”

 How is this possible?
 It’s just math, Groden explains.
 Helicopters can get places much faster than cars, so they can transport more people per hour.
-He gives the realistic (by LA standards) example of a rush-hour trip that takes two hours by car but only 15 minutes by air.
+He gives the realistic (by L.A. standards) example of a rush-hour trip that takes two hours by car but only 15 minutes by air.
 A helicopter can fly eight trips in the time it takes a car to make one.

 Neat calculations aside, it’s still mind-boggling to think that helicopter service—the province of the elite—could soon best the trusty, ubiquitous automobile.
 But Groden has convinced people to bankroll this vision.
 The company has picked up $38 million from investors including Venrock, Eclipse Ventures, Fontinalis, Stanford University, and Ford Motor Company’s executive chairman Bill Ford.